drainpip/shaneis.me-v2/content/blog/implementation-details-1/index.md

 Gatsby has risen in popularity for good reason recently.
 Out of the box you essentially get a super crazy fast static site that’s the best of both worlds (static assets & snappy client-side JavaScript).
 This is something that would have taken me hours or days to get up and running, if at all.
 Now I just run a command and build within the walls Gatsby provides.
 For me, this was the perfect balance between building something myself and ensuring I was participating in the open web for the whole web without any effort on my part.

-I started with the default theme and built my way toward what I wanted from there.
+I started with the default starter and built my way toward what I wanted from there.
 The other starters or examples didn’t fit my needs **precisely**.
 This is the path I followed...

 #### Installation & Front End Tour